|TITLE||Intelligent Algorithmic Trading|

 - Use portfolio optimization strategies and order execution strategies;

-- Apply data mining and machine learning based trading strategies (such as Bayesian method, weak classifier method, boosting and general meta-algorithmic emerging methods);
+- Apply of data mining and machine learning based trading strategies (such as Bayesian method Recurrent Neural Networks, Deep Learning models and Evolutionary algorithms);

 - Understand the Business Environment;